 NOTE: Your NetDocuments Administrator may have installed this program for you.
 See below for the Install program information.

 If the ActiveX did not get installed, you may have insufficient access rights and will need to contact your Administrator.
 Depending on your browser settings, you may be able to install it by clicking the yellow ribbon at the bottom or adjust the browser settings in Tools > Internet Options > Security tab to allow the install.

 If you do not see the yellow ribbon at the bottom, generally it means you do not have sufficient rights in Windows to install programs.
-(You must have Windows Administrator rights.)
+(You must have Windows Administrator rights to install the ActiveX.)
 You should contact your IT personnel in this case and they can either adjust your settings or they can login as the Windows Admin and install the ActiveX for you on that computer.

 If you already have the ActiveX installed and are having trouble please review our article about Troubleshooting the ActiveX.